How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 There are a number of simple, peripheral ideas to consider.
 Ideas that can not only lead to better Fortnite gameplay, but help you withstand any long-term ill-effects of the gaming lifestyle.

-The pillars of better gaming are the same as any devoted athlete.
+The pillars of better Fortnite gameplay are the same as any devoted athlete.
 Protect your sleep and fuel your body effectively.
 Learn to manage your stress and your body’s ability to cope with it.
-Move and use your body at every opportunity.
+Move and use your body at every opportunity and work to make it stronger and more mobile.

 It might sound strange for a Physiotherapist to be an advocate for spending hours online playing Fortnite.
 And despite how this reads – I’m not.
 If you have a choice between sitting inside, in front of your blue-light emitting screen, getting super stressed and pounding the energy drinks and junk food, or going outside, clearly choose the latter.
 Your body will thank you for it.